zl3v/sp19-222-97/project-report/report.md

 The first part of the project required me to program a way to retrieve the transcribed data.
 By import the Python libraries csv and requests, the program can retrieve this data from a Google Drive downloadable link as TETRIS_DOWNLOAD.csv.
 This data set can be found [here.](https://drive.google.com/open?id=1ndBqB24w8OnpZmTZTU_Ey2iHdbgxDZgJeuYc66tzhTI)

+The analysis of the data was first done with the usage of a linear regression model.
+For this, I took the features to be year, rounds won, and composite score.
+The label in question was the resulting ranking of players.
+The second model used was a data tree classifier.
+This would help with the previous linear regression model, since we can observe how the Gini coefficients - analytical resultants of data trees that help color the importance of certain variables - are resulted from the usage of a data tree.
 ## Architecture
 ---

 ## Dataset
 ---
 The data used within this project was primarily extrapolated from data of the winner results from the Tetris World Championships.
 Due to the fact that previous years represent data as only image screenshots of spreadsheets, the data had to be manually transcribed into other comma-separated value spreadsheets.
 Although painstaking, we managed to extract rank, year, rounds played, and composite score from the entries from 2012-2018.
 ## Results
 ---
 ## Conclusion
 ---
 ## Sources